Base64 Encoder/Decoder

 Q: Is there a file size limit?

 A: Yes, files are limited to 2MB maximum for optimal performance.
-This prevents browser memory issues and ensures consistent performance across all devices.
-Files >1MB are automatically processed with progress tracking.

 Q: How do I use Data URLs in HTML and CSS?